wdi-hk-9/lab-css-site-replication/readme.md

 #### Requirements

+- Fork this repo
+- Clone this repo into your `~/code/labs`
 - Use display, clear, and floats to position elements on the page
 - Look up and use CSS properties and values that may not have been covered in class, for example:
   - `background: url("YOUR-LINK.COM")`